Built-in Terminal

 Common Commands

-Common commands refer to some frequently used Linux or industry-standard commands built into FIRERPA.
+Common commands refer to some common Linux or industry-standard commands built into FIRERPA.
 The supported commands are listed below.
-Of course, in addition to the commands described here, most common Linux commands are also supported, but they are not detailed in the following list.
+Of course, besides the commands described below, most common Linux commands are also supported, but we are not listing them all here.

 CommandDescription